tchoopojcharoen/ros2_turtlesim_control/README.md

 For Simulink:

-You can run the model without ROS2 network since the deafult model consists of its own simulator.
+You need to set up MATLAB's pyenv, cmake, and C++ compiler accordingly.
+And you also need "Mobile Robotics SImulation Toolbox" add-on.
+Once you have those, you can run the model without ROS2 network since the deafult model consists of its own simulator.
 -TO DO : instruction on how to run the model with Turtlesim in the network.